Hidden Gems in Antwerp

 5. Hendrik Conscience Heritage Library

 Visiting Antwerp during the weekend?
 With a bit of luck, the doors of the Hendrik Conscience Heritage Library are open, and you can have a glance over more than a million books in this repository library dating back to 1481.
 Very much a movie location, if I may say so.
 The collection consists mainly of Dutch literature, pre-1830 books, works on the history of the Netherlands, and Flemish folk culture.

 The Nottebohm Room of the Hendrik Conscience Heritage Library in #Antwerp is like a set from a Harry Potter movie.
 The library has a collection of over one million books and its history ranges back to 1481.
 The Nottebohm Room is only open to the public during certain activities.
 We visited it yesterday, including the exhibition on social media and its impact on society.

 St. Paul’s Church itself is a beautiful example of a Gothic style church (with a Baroque tower) in the heart of Antwerp.
 However, what fascinated me most was the statue garden, called the Calvary (1697).

-I learned that this garden was created by the brothers van Ketwigh, who were both Dominican friars.
-The structure of the garden itself was built on an ancient cemetery, and includes 63 statues and nine reliefs.
+I learned that this garden was created by the brother’s van Ketwigh, who were both Dominican friars.
+The structure of the garden itself was built on an ancient cemetery and includes 63 statues and nine reliefs.
 The statues are assigned into four groups, called: the angel path, the garden of prophets, the garden of evangelists, and the Cavalry itself.
 Christ can be found at the cross on the top.
 What do you think?
-Did they go overboard with the amount of statues?
+Did they go overboard with the number of statues?